Shivansh592/Personal-Portfolio/README.md

 ---

-## 🚀 Hackathon Experience
+## 🚀 Hackathon Participation

-I have participated in college-level hackathons where I:
+- Participated in college-level hackathons.
-- Worked in a team environment
+- Worked in a team environment under time constraints.
-- Contributed to UI design using HTML & CSS
+- Contributed to UI design using HTML and CSS.
-- Helped in idea planning and presentations
+- Assisted in idea planning and presentations.
-- Learned time management and collaboration under pressure
+- Gained experience in collaboration and problem-solving.

 ---

-## 📂 Projects Included
+## 📂 Projects

-### 1️⃣ Portfolio Website
-- A personal portfolio built using HTML, CSS, and JavaScript.
-- Displays my profile, skills, projects, and contact details.

-### 2️⃣ Sports Recommendation Web App (Beginner Project)
-- Suggests suitable sports based on user age and gender.
-- Built using basic frontend technologies.
-- Focused on logic building and UI design.
+Currently, this repository contains only my personal portfolio website.

+More projects will be added as I continue learning web development and programming.

 ---

-## 📸 Screenshots

-(Add screenshots of your website here)

-Example: